So it’s time.

 Some of you will jump on this idea the next time it’s needed with great success.
 Others might find a reason to avoid this approach for any number of rationalized reasons, (it won’t work with the brand I want, it won’t work in my area, it’s the wrong time of year, it’s too much work etc.).
 Nevertheless, this approach can now be part of your “toolbox”.
 Boy, I haven’t used the word toolbox in that context for a long time.

 New cars are essentially commodities.
 The product is the same and it’s available from several sources.
-For the most part the main difference from one dealer to the next will be price.
+For the most part the main difference from one dealer to the next for the same brand will be price.

-On December 30 (that’s yesterday) I was in the market for a 2014 Lexus RX 350 SUV.
+Let me give you a real life example of the new car buying process.
+I was in the market for a brand spanking new Lexus RX 350 SUV.
 Mind you I have personally used this approach to buy several Lexus automobiles, two Jaguars, a Honda Civic and a Toyota Camry.
 I can’t recall all the brands of friends who have used this method.
-One addition to this car story….the car I would be buying today was for my wife not me.
+One addition to this car story….the car I would be buying today was for my wife, not me.

-From kbb.com I added up all of the invoice costs for the base vehicle and options desired.
-Then there’s shipping, and in some cases dealer advertising to add to the list of invoice costs.
-At the bottom of this relatively long, but soothingly interesting message, is the actual letter I used to tell the dealer what we wanted in our new car.
+In addition to the dealer’s cost there are a couple of other expenses that are not negotiable in my experience.
+Those expenses would be shipping, and in some cases dealer advertising as well as “dealer holdback”.
+At the bottom of this relatively long, but soothingly relaxing message, is the actual letter I used to tell the dealer what we wanted in our new car.
 You won’t want to miss that.
 It’s critical to your success using the method I’m recommending.

 Timing.
 Timing is everything.
 They say “don’t be at the airport when your ship comes in”.
 Makes sense to me.
 Trying to do this deal on January 1 will get you a lot less than doing it on New Year’s Eve.
-That’s why I’m sending this to you on New Year’s Eve.
-I couldn’t get it to you any sooner because I was doing my own deal on nearly New Year’s Eve!
-Use it next year.
+Don’t try to tell me you are super busy on New Year’s Eve.
+I know you’re sleeping by midnight most years!
+So why New Year’s Eve?
+Read on.

 The car business has goals to meet.
 When those goals are met the dealership gets incentives from their manufacturer.
+Big incentives.
+If they miss their goal?
+No incentives!
 There’s a great podcast broadcast over on the American Life channel.
 If you get the chance it’s a good listen.
 The program describes the hoops a Chrysler dealership goes through to meet their monthly goals.

 Buying a car on the last day of the month of the last day of the quarter of the last day of the year will probably be a good thing for you.
 There’s only one day that meets all three of these criteria, December 31.
 I started my “dealer assault”, sorry dealer interaction, on December 30 just to give myself some breathing room.